svenbluege/sublimetext_isml_hightlighter/README.md

 Sublime Text Intershop ISML Syntax Hightlighter
 ==============================================

-As tiny ISML highlighter for Sublime Text.
+A tiny ISML highlighter for Sublime Text.

 Just create an ISML folder in the Sublime Text Package folder and copy over the ```isml.tmLanguage``` That's it.
 Now you can switch the syntax highlight to ISML.